 There are potential adverse reactions that occur as the result of taking over-the-counter, herbal, and/or prescription medications.
 Aspirin and medications that contain aspirin interfere with forming blood clots, and therefore may contribute to more bleeding issues.
-If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting such as Plavix, Warfarin, Coumadin, Xarelto, Effient or Pradaxa, discuss management of these medications around the time of surgery with Dr. Brown.
-Dr. Brown may sometimes coordinate a plan for these medications with the doctor that prescribed them for your medical condition.
-If you have been prescribed drugs for a medical condition, do not stop them without discussing it first with Dr. Brown.
+If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting such as Plavix, Warfarin, Coumadin, Xarelto, Effient or Pradaxa, discuss management of these medications around the time of surgery with Dr. Brown and/or Certified Nurse Injectors.
+Dr. Brown and/or Certified Nurse Injectors may sometimes coordinate a plan for these medications with the doctor that prescribed them for your medical condition.
+If you have been prescribed drugs for a medical condition, do not stop them without discussing it first with Dr. Brown and/or Certified Nurse Injectors.
 Stopping these medications abruptly may result in a heart attack, stroke, or death.
-Be sure to check with Dr. Brown about any drug interactions that may exist with medications which you are already taking.
-If you have an adverse reaction, stop the drugs immediately and call Dr. Brown for further instructions.
+Be sure to check with Dr. Brown and/or Certified Nurse Injectors about any drug interactions that may exist with medications which you are already taking.
+If you have an adverse reaction, stop the drugs immediately and call Dr. Brown and/or Certified Nurse Injectors for further instructions.
 If the reaction is severe, go immediately to the nearest emergency room.